wso2/docs-mi/en/docs/develop/creating-artifacts/using-docker-secrets.md

 !!!
 Tip
         You can view the list of all secrets available in the Docker environment by using the `docker secret ls` command.

-### Step 2: Using Docker secrets in Synapse configurations
+### Step 2: Use Docker secrets in Synapse configurations

 Secret can be accessed from the integration artifacts by using the `wso2:vault-lookup` function in the following format.